Genomics Based Personalized Medicine

 What we have learned in past several years is that it is the epigenome, lifestyle factors that turn genes on an off, that is actually more important than your genome.
 This is why knowing your genome and then making intelligent and precise decisions with supplements, diet and exercise can keep the ‘bad’ genes from being expressed.

 At The Johnson Center we take everything into account to provide you with a blueprint on which to create your roadmap for health.

 We incorporate your genome, bloodwork, metabolome, personal history, family history and lifestyle factors to create a customized and personal health care plan.
 Your Wellness Plan is a pro-active, actionable and preventative approach to health.

-This is how to and to thrive and live a long and healthy life in the 21st century
+This is how to thrive and live a long and healthy life in the 21st century

 Heart disease is the number one cause of death across all age groups, sexes and most ethnicities.
 One person dies every 37 seconds in the United States from cardiovascular disease.

 Read more about a few genetic variations that increase your risk of heart disease at any age.
 All are modifiable and can preventative.

 Interested in learning more about creating your own personal health plan using genomics?

 Please complete the form below and we will be in touch.